tripsankur/TicTacToe/Details.md

 This application is written in Java 8.
 It performs below functions.

-* This application creates a new csv file using the provided configuration and metadata file.
+* This application creates a new CSV file using the provided configuration and metadata file.
 * It streams each line, parse it and does the computation to create List of Transaction Amounts for each client per product.
-* Once the record is created, application writes the data to the output file.
+* Once the record is created, the application writes the data to the output file.

 <a name="Assumptions"></a>
 ## 3. Assumptions

-* A unique record for each client per product is taken as a combination of CLIENT TYPE, CLIENT NUMBER, ACCOUNT NUMBER, SUBACCOUNT NUMBER, EXCHANGE CODE, PRODUCT GROUP CODE, SYMBOL and EXPIRATION DATE.
-(Assumption is that TRANSACTION DATE is not requrired for identification of Unique record.
-Uniquer Record Field in config can be updated to include TRANSACTION DATE.)
+* A unique record for each client per product is taken as a combination of CLIENT TYPE, CLIENT NUMBER, ACCOUNT NUMBER, SUBACCOUNT NUMBER, EXCHANGE CODE, PRODUCT GROUP CODE, SYMBOL, and EXPIRATION DATE.
+(Assumption is that TRANSACTION DATE is not required for the identification of Unique record.
+Unique Record Field in config can be updated to include TRANSACTION DATE.)
-* There is no field seprator in the Output apart from ",".
-For example, Client_Information field will be a combination of CLIENT TYPE, CLIENT NUMBER, ACCOUNT NUMBER, SUBACCOUNT NUMBER without any field seprator.
+* There is no field separator in the Output apart from ",".
+For example, Client_Information field will be a combination of CLIENT TYPE, CLIENT NUMBER, ACCOUNT NUMBER, SUBACCOUNT NUMBER without any field separator.
 * Extra space at the end of each field will not be removed by default while parsing the record values (This can be changed by modifying the config value of Trim_Spaces to true.).
 The output.csv will have the same effect.